Report Jan. 5, 2021

 Healthy and engaged workforce

-We prioritize the development of each one of our employees.
-It begins with recruiting exceptional talent and continues with individually planned assignments and experiences that lead to broad skill development and a deep understanding of our businesses.
-This career-oriented, personalized approach results in a retention rate of 96 percent and an average length of service of 30 years for our career employees.
+ExxonMobil prioritizes the development of our employees.
+We begin with recruiting exceptional talent and continue with individually planned assignments and experiences that lead to broad skill development and a deep understanding of our businesses.
+This career-oriented, tailored approach results in an average length of service of more than 30 years for career employees.
 It also facilitates development of the next generation of leaders from within the company.

 ExxonMobil’s benefits programs are an integral part of a total remuneration package designed to support retention and our long-term business objectives.
 Our goal is to be mindful of our employees’ needs throughout their careers and into retirement.